VennieSo/free-genai-bootcamp-2025/listening-learning-app/backend/prompt.md

 1. Input: You will receive a full text transcript of a JLPT N5 listening test.
 This transcript will include introductory text, practice examples, the actual test questions ("問題" sections), and a conclusion.

 2. Structure Extraction: Identify the boundaries of each "問題" (problem) section within the transcript.
+We will only use the second "問題" sections, discard all other sections of the transcript.

-Extract each individual question only from within the second "問題" section.
-Discard all other "問題" sections.
+3. Extract each individual question from the second "問題" section.

-3. Formatting: Format the questions using the following template:
+4. Formatting: Format the questions using the following template:

 <question id="1">
     <scenario>[Japanese instruction text for the scenario]</scenario>